bmmalone/as-asl/README.md

 seconds) allocated to `auto-sklearn` for each internal model.

 This script also performs feature set selection and determines a presolving schedule.
+The `--max-feature-steps` can be given to limit the number of feature steps considered in the search.

 Typical problem sets for OASC take about an hour or two with 8 CPUs when 10 minutes are used for each model.

 This script also accepts other optional parameters controlling the behavior of